CSPon/Undecided/README.md

 If you are using Eclipse IDE to run...

 1. Add file to asm folder with file extesion of .mips
-(Only Test.mips works at this point; will add function to allow read in all .mips files)

 2. Run Main.java